eldoriarpg/SchematicBrushReborn/readme.md

 + For further information I recommend this [site](https://www.regextester.com/)

 ##### Directory
-If you are an organized human, you have all your schematics properly sorted in folder.
+If you are an organized human, you have all your schematics properly sorted in folders.
 You can select all schematics inside a folder with:

 `$<directory>@rotation!flip:weight`
 + `$tree` - Uses all schematics inside the folder trees

-Currently only the direct folder inside the schematics folder is valid.
-No subfolders of these.

 ##### Preset
 A saved preset can be loaded with:
 `&<preset>@rotation!flip:weight`

 #### Modifier
-The modifier are optional.
+Modifiers are optional.
 The order doesn't matter.

 The entered values will be applied before pasting the schematic.

 Every modifier has some explicit values.
-For for flip and rotation you can use a `*` for a random value.
+For flip and rotation you can use a `*` for a random value.
 These will change everytime the brush pastes a schematic.

 ##### Flip
 You can flip a schematic on the North South Axis (N) or on the East West Axis (E).
-Probably all values are valid.
-But they do all the same.
+Probably all values are valid, but they do all the same.
 So N is equals to S and NS and SN.
 If the `*` is used the rotation will be None, N and E.

 `!flip`